4d/docs/docs/commands-legacy/object-set-enterable.md

 Making an object non-enterable does not prevent you from changing its value programmatically.

-**Note:** To make a list box cell non-enterable, you pass the value -1 to $0 in the On Before Data Entry event, see [Managing entry](/4Dv20R6/4D/20-R6/Managing-List-Box-Objects.300-6958138.en.html#848345).
+**Note:** To make a list box cell non-enterable, you pass the value -1 to $0 in the On Before Data Entry event, see *Managing entry*.

 #### Example 1